harshith1817/harshith1817/README.md

 ## About

 - 🎓 I'm currently pursuing a degree in Artificial Intelligence and Data Science from CMR Institute Of Technology, Hyderabad.
 Expected graduation: May, 2025.
-- 💻 I'm eager to embark on my career in software development and testing.
+- 💻 I'm eager to embark on my career in software development and software engineering.
 - 🌱 I'm actively learning and honing my skills in preparation for my transition into the industry.
 - 🔭 I’m currently working on personal projects to strengthen my programming abilities and gain practical experience.
 - 💡 I'm committed to writing clean, efficient code and solving interesting problems.